by Caitlin Finnerty

 For you history buffs, be sure to visit the Furnace Town Living History Museum, a nature and archeology site dedicated to preserving the history of the Nassawango Iron Furnace, started in 1829 near Snow Hill.

 Fishing is also excellent in the Pocomoke.
 Expect to find largemouth bass and panfish, but keep a lookout for pickerel and longnose gar.
-Since the Pocomoke is a tidal tributary, figuring out the tides is key to having a good fishing experience!
+Since the Pocomoke is a tidal tributary, you need to anticipate shifts in the tide so your boat doesn’t become stuck or washed out into the water.
+Figuring out the tides is key to having a good fishing experience!

 Have you been to the Pocomoke River?
-Tell us all about it!
+Tell us all about it in the comments!